 - Wet out your goods.
 If the fabric has never been washed, you can run it through the washing machine on hot – this will get out some obvious stuff, plus thoroughly wet out the fiber.
 If you are not coming from a washing machine – put your fiber in a big bucket of water and let soak until deeply truly wet.
 Minimum an hour, preferably over night.
 BTW I would not put cotton yarn into the washing machine…

 - Fill up the scour pot.
 I fill up my big pots using buckets.
 Leave enough room for your fabric.
+Note the quantity of water used.
+Preferably in liters, You need to know the volume of water you are going to be using.

 - Dissolve the washing soda.
 Put on a kettle of water to boil.
 Meanwhile put a bit of tap water into a glass measuring cup and pour in your washing soda – stir up.
 Always add powders to liquid, not liquids to powders.
 Pour some boiling water into your cup and stir until soda ash is dissolved.
 Add this solution to the big pot.
 You want a pH of around 9-10.
 It will feel slippery. *Safety note: goggles are good if you don’t wear glasses.